bayewq/miapci/readme.txt

+***DEPRECIATED AND NOT WORKING -> PLEASE SEE MIAPCI 1.0 FOR CURRENT VERSION***

 [Name]
-Miami Investment Association's Project Creek Island
+Miami Investment Association's Project Creek Island V. BETA

 [Author]
-LocalKebabShackOwner
+LocalKebabShackOwner with edits from Bayewq

 [Installation]